1957

-From top to bottom, left to right: The Sputnik satellite is launched by the Soviet Union, starting the Space Race; Sputnik 2 follows, carrying the dog Laika as the first living creature in orbit; the Treaty of Rome establishes the European Economic Community to promote economic integration in Europe; the 1957–1958 influenza pandemic spreads worldwide, killing over a million; the Little Rock Nine integrate Little Rock Central High School, challenging racial segregation in the United States; The Bridge on the River Kwai premieres to critical and commercial acclaim; the Syrian Crisis of 1957 escalates tensions in the Middle East; the Lewisham rail crash kills 90 in London; and Hurricane Audrey devastates the U.S. Gulf Coast.
+From top to bottom, left to right: the Sputnik launch begins the Space Race; Sputnik 2 sends Laika into orbit; the Treaty of Rome creates the European Economic Community; the 1957–1958 influenza pandemic kills over a million worldwide; the Little Rock Nine integrate Little Rock Central High School; The Bridge on the River Kwai premieres to major acclaim; the Syrian Crisis of 1957 heightens Middle East tensions; the Lewisham rail crash kills 90 in London; and Hurricane Audrey devastates the U.S. Gulf Coast.